 The Board has an active role, as a whole and at the committee level, in overseeing management of the Company's risks.
 The Board or an appropriate committee regularly receives reports from members of senior management and its outside advisors on areas of material risk to the Company, including operational, financial, legal, regulatory, environmental, and strategic and reputational risks.
 The full Board or an appropriate committee receives these reports from the appropriate executive or advisor, as the case may be, so that it may understand and oversee the strategies used to identify, manage, and mitigate risks.
-The Compensation Committee oversees the management of risks relating to the Company's incentive compensation plans, policies, practices and arrangements by considering information and reports with respect to whether such plans, policies, practices and arrangement of financial, legal, and regulatory risks, including with respect to related party transactions.
+The Compensation Committee oversees the management of risks relating to the Company's incentive compensation plans, policies, practices and arrangements by considering information and reports with respect to whether such plans, policies, practices and arrangements encourage unnecessary or excessive risk taking, and presenting concerns to the full Board.
+The Audit Committee oversees management of financial, legal, and regulatory risks, including with respect to related party transactions.
 The Governance and Nominating Committee manages risks associated with the independence of the Board.